Nonparametrically consistent depth-based classifiers: Depth-based neighbors

-Of course, if $d$-variate observations $\Xb_1,\ldots,\Xb_n$ are available, then sample versions of the depths above are simply obtained by replacing $P$ with the corresponding empirical distribution~$P^{(n)}$ (the sample simplicial depth then has a $U$-statistic structure).
+Of course, if $d$-variate observations $\Xb_1,\ldots,\Xb_n$ are available, then sample versions of the depths above are simply obtained by replacing $P$ with the corresponding empirical distribution $P^{(n)}$ (the sample simplicial depth then has a $U$-statistic structure).

-A crucial fact for our purposes is that a sample depth provides a \emph{center-outward ordering} of the observations with respect to the corresponding deepest point~$\hat\thetab\n$ : one may indeed order the $\Xb_i$'s in such a way that
+A crucial fact for our purposes is that a sample depth provides a \emph {center-outward ordering} of the observations with respect to the corresponding deepest point $\hat{\thetab}^{(n)}$: one may indeed order the $\Xb_i$'s in such a way that

-Neglecting possible ties, this states that, in the depth sense, $\Xb_{(1)}$ is the observation closest to~$\hat\thetab\n\!$, $\Xb_{(2)}$ the second closest, \ldots, and $\Xb_{(n)}$ the one farthest away from~$\hat\thetab\n\!$.
+Neglecting possible ties, this states that, in the depth sense, $\Xb _{(1)}$ is the observation closest to $\hat{\thetab}^{(n)}$, $\Xb_{(2)}$ the second closest, \ldots, and $\Xb_{(n)}$ the one farthest away from $\hat{\thetab}^{(n)}$.

-For most classical depths, there may be infinitely many deepest points, that form a convex region in~$\R^d$.
-This will not be an issue in this work, since the symmetrization construction we will introduce, jointly with Properties (Q2)-(Q3) below, asymptotically guarantee unicity of the deepest point.
-For some particular depth functions, unicity may even hold for finite samples: for instance, in the case of halfspace depth, it follows from \cite{Rousseeuw:2004p253} and results on the uniqueness of the symmetry center (\cite{Serfling:2006up}) that, under the assumption that the parent distribution admits a density, symmetrization implies almost sure unicity of the deepest point.
+For most classical depths, there may be infinitely many deepest points, that form a convex region in $\R^d$.
+This will not be an issue in this work, since the symmetrization construction we will introduce, jointly with properties (Q2)--(Q3) below, asymptotically guarantees unicity of the deepest point.
+For some particular depth functions, unicity may even hold for finite samples: for instance, in the case of halfspace depth, it follows from Rousseeuw and Struyf \cite {Rousseeuw:2004p253} and results on the uniqueness of the symmetry center (Serfling \cite {Serfling:2006up}) that, under the assumption that the parent distribution admits a density, symmetrization implies almost sure unicity of the deepest point.